Last Updated on April 3, 2022 by Andrew Culture

 Aston Microphones are troublemakers.
 I don’t mean that in a bad way, I just mean they want to shake things up a bit.
 They haven’t released a glut of ‘identikit’ microphones over their five-year existence, but when they do release a product it always has something different or special about it.
 And (in my humble opinion, dear reader) they’re always good.

-This also follows with the ethos of the company.
-They design and build in the UK, as their aim is to have home-grown products revered in years to come and to have a heritage pedigree as the German’s have with Neumann.
+This also follows the ethos of the company.
+They design and build in the UK, as their aim is to have home-grown products revered in years to come and to have a heritage pedigree as the Germans have with Neumann.
 They make a point of their green credentials as well, using recycled PET in their Aston Halo microphone screen and minimal but recyclable packaging.

 Up until now, their prototypes had been blind tested by a panel of audio professionals known as the Aston 33, named after the number of people in the first test group for the earliest products.
 As the range grew, so did the numbers on the panel but, for the Element, Aston decided to go even further and invited the great, microphone buying public on board as well.

-Using a series of recorded files, this 4000 strong development family, listened to recordings of male & female vocals and acoustic guitar using a number of different microphones, including prototypes of the Element, ranking what they heard and giving comment on why they liked one recording over another.
+Using a series of recorded files, this 4000 strong development family, listened to recordings of male & female vocals and acoustic guitar using a number of different microphones, including prototypes of the Element, ranking what they heard and giving comments on why they liked one recording over another.

 This informed Aston over the ensuing months and they tweaked the voicing based on each set of results until the design was finalised.
 The first ‘People’s Microphone.”